Barking, London: Historical pageant

 To mark the incorporation of Barking as a municipal borough, a historical pageant featuring over 2000 performers took place in October 1931.
 Made of ten acts, the Elizabethan section was performed in part by the local Women's Citizens League.

 Economy

 Vicarage Field Shopping Centre is located on Ripple Road in Barking town centre.
 It was opened in November 1990.

 Geography

+Barking is located 9.3 miles (15 km) east of Charing Cross in Central London.
+It is bordered by Ilford to the north, Dagenham to the east and East Ham to the west.

 Town centre

 Barking Town Centre is being regenerated through a number of schemes.
 It is one of the most deprived areas of Barking.
 The Abbey and Gascoigne wards in the town centre are ranked 823rd and 554th respectively - within the 10% most deprived wards in the country.

 The regeneration aims to achieve a more sustainable economy by investing in new quality retail outlets and creating a business centre; and to widen employment prospects, mainly by creating new "retail and business accommodation", to increase the income of both existing and new residents.
 The regeneration also aims to improve people's skills.
 This is mainly achieved through the Barking Learning Centre, which aims to improve literacy, numeracy and other basic skills people may be lacking due to a previous lack of educational development.
 It currently acts as a borough-based learning facility.
 It was officially opened on 10 June 2008 by John Denham, Secretary of State for Innovation, Universities and Skills.

 The town centre development intends to improve the quality and range of housing, aiming to create 4,000 new homes: 25% will be intermediate housing, affordable for local residents to buy.
 There will be 4,000 socially rented homes, making it easier for first-time buyers and people with low incomes to rent a property.
 To help make the development more sustainable, all private sector homes were to meet the Government's decency standards by 2010.

 Plans for the new town square were unveiled in September 2007.
 The development is part of the Mayor of London's 100 Public Spaces, and it was completed in 2008, designed by muf architecture/art and Allford Hall Monaghan and Morris.
 It won the European Prize for Urban Public Space.